Foods and Arthritis

-Millions of people suffer from painful and swollen joints associated with arthritis.
-In the past, many doctors told arthritis patients that dietary changes would not help them.
-However, this conclusion was based on older research with diets that included dairy products, oil, poultry, or meat.1,2 New research shows that foods may be a more frequent contributor to arthritis than is commonly recognized.
+Millions of people suffer from painful and swollen joints caused by arthritis.
+Unfortunately, health care providers often don’t discuss diet change with patients who have arthritis.
+This is likely because older research, which tested diets with dairy products, oil, poultry, or meat, showed little benefit., Now, though, research shows that foods can play a substantial role in arthritis.
 It is clear that, at least for some people, a healthier menu is the answer.

 Different Types of Arthritis

-Arthritis is actually a group of different diseases.
-Osteoarthritis is a gradual loss of cartilage and overgrowth of bone in the joints, especially the knees, hips, spine, and fingertips.
-Over 20 million Americans, mostly over age 45, suffer from osteoarthritis, which seems to be the result of accumulated wear and tear.
-Although it can cause painful episodes, it is characterized by only transient stiffness and does not cause major interference with the use of the hands.
+Arthritis is actually a group of several diseases.
+Osteoarthritis is a gradual loss of cartilage and overgrowth of bone in the joints, especially the knees, hips, spine, and fingers.
+More than 20 million Americans, mostly over age 45, suffer from osteoarthritis as a result of accumulated wear and tear.
+The condition typically develops gradually and can cause pain and stiffness, although it typically does not does not cause major interference with the use of the hands.

 The Role of Diet

-For years people have suspected that foods are an important factor in the development of rheumatoid arthritis.
-Many notice an improvement in their condition when they avoid dairy products, citrus fruits, tomatoes, eggplant and certain other foods.
+For years, many have suspected food plays an important role in the development of RA in particular.
+Some people notice improvements when they avoid dairy products, citrus fruits, tomatoes, eggplant, and certain other foods.

-Another woman, from Wisconsin, also found that her arthritis was clearly linked to dairy products.
-Although she had been raised on a dairy farm, she learned that staying away from dairy products was the key to relieving her symptoms.
+Another woman, from Wisconsin, also found a clear link between dairy consumption and her arthritis.
+Although raised on a dairy farm, she learned that avoiding dairy products relieved her symptoms.

-A 1989 survey of over one thousand arthritis patients revealed that the foods most commonly believed to worsen the condition were red meat, sugar, fats, salt, caffeine, and nightshade plants (e.g., tomatoes, eggplant).3 Once the offending food is eliminated completely, improvement usually comes within a few weeks.
-Dairy foods are one of the principle offenders, and the problem is the dairy protein, rather than the fat, so skim products are as much a problem as whole milk.
+A survey of more than 1,000 arthritis patients revealed that red meat, sugar, fat, salt, caffeine, and nightshade plants (e.g., tomatoes, eggplant) most commonly worsen the condition.
+Once someone eliminates the offending food completely, symptoms typically improve within a few weeks.
+Research shows that dairy protein may exacerbate symptoms, so skim milk and low-fat dairy products are as much a problem as whole milk.

-An increasing volume of research shows that certain dietary changes do in fact help.
-For example, polyunsaturated oils and omega-3 supplements have a mild beneficial effect, and researchers have found that vegan diets are beneficial.5 One 2002 study looked at the influence of a very low-fat vegan diet on subjects with moderate-to-severe RA.
-After only four weeks on the diet, almost all measures of RA symptoms decreased significantly.6 The journal Rheumatology published a study that found a gluten-free vegan diet improved the signs and symptoms of RA.7 An uncooked vegan diet, rich in antioxidants and fiber was shown in another study to decrease joint stiffness and pain in patients with RA.8 Some research studies have looked at fasting followed by a vegetarian or vegan diet.
-A review of multiple research studies concluded that this dietary treatment might be useful in the treatment of RA.
+While not all research has found a connection between food and arthritis, a number of studies show that dietary changes can help relieve symptoms.
+For example, one study looked at the effects of a very low-fat vegan diet on people with moderate-to-severe RA.
+After only four weeks on the diet, people had significant improvements in morning stiffness, RA pain, joint tenderness, and joint swelling.
+Another study, published in Rheumatology, found a gluten-free, vegan diet improved the signs and symptoms of RA.
+Following a raw vegan diet rich in antioxidants and fiber can also decrease joint stiffness and pain in patients with RA.
+And a systematic review concluded that fasting followed by a vegetarian or vegan diet might be useful in the treatment of RA.

 The Four-Week Anti-Arthritis Diet (adapted from Foods That Fight Pain, by Neal Barnard, M.D.)